-High school students can pickup their assigned Chromebook during orientation week or the first week of school.
-Students in kindergarten through 8th grade will be assigned a Chromebook during the first week of school.
+High school students will pickup their assigned Chromebook either during orientation (Freshman only) or from their 1st hour classroom during the first week of school.
+Students in kindergarten through 6th grade will be assigned a Chromebook during the first week of school.
 Online students will receive their Chromebook prior to the start of school.
-Look for communication from your school building for pickup schedules.

 At the end of the school year, students will turn in their Chromebooks, including power cords, and school-issued cases (if applicable).
 The same device will be issued to each returning student the following year with few exceptions.

 Students who transfer out of or withdraw from Caledonia Community Schools must turn in the Chromebook, power supply, and school-issued case (if applicable) to the office on their last day of attendance.
 Failure to return the device and/or accessories will result in the student/family being charged the full replacement cost and may result in legal action.

 Operating System and Software